How Extreme Heat Affects Brain Health:10 Ways to Stay Safe in the Heat

 - Be Prepared – Prepare for upcoming heat waves by keeping an eye on weather forecasts and heat advisories.
 You should take precautions and protect your brain health in extreme temperatures by planning ahead.

 - Sleep Well – Healthy brains require restful sleep.
-Create a cool and comfortable sleeping environment to ensure you get enough quality sleep during hot nights (and during the days if you are a napper).
+Create a cool and comfortable sleeping environment to promote quality sleep during hot nights.

-While everyone is aware of the potential consequences of rising temperatures on our ecosystem, many of us don’t recognize the impact extreme heat can have on our brain health.
-Understanding the risks associated with extreme heat and climate change is not only vital for preserving our planet but also for safeguarding our own overall health, including our brain health.
+While we’ve all noticed an increase in temperatures, fewer people recognize the impact extreme heat can have on brain health.
+Understanding the risks associated with extreme heat is vital for safeguarding our own overall health, including our brain health.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age